Skip to content

 Let’s use React’s context API to create a Context provider that can is going to share the state across multiple components.
 You can think of this example as mimicking Redux’ philosophy.
 Import the required statements.

-1import React, { useReducer, createContext } from 'react';
+import React, { useReducer, createContext } from "react";

 Next, create an empty context for Expense and define an initial state object.
 This initial state is going to have one expense item present.
 This also helps to define a schema or data model for all other expense items (but do note that this for demonstration purpose in context to this post).